0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/get-interactions.md

 title: Get Interactions
 sidebar_label: Get Interactions
-description: "Get a list of `InteractionEntity` associated to the identity previously stored in the the Polygon ID Sdk."
+description: "Get a list of `InteractionEntity` associated to the identity previously stored in the the optimism ID Sdk."
 keywords:
   - docs
-  - polygon id
+  - optimism id
   - holder
   - issuer
   - verifier